Opulent textiles were leveraged by kingdoms and empires to affirm their place in society while also revealing deep societal imbalances.

 Great Exhibition of 1851

 Also known as The Great Exhibition of the Works of Industry of All Nations, it was held between 1 May and 15 October 1851 at the Crystal Palace in Hyde Park, London.
-Organised by Henry Cole and Prince Albert, the exhibition was the first in a series of world fairs organised in the nineteenth century that showcased industrial and cultural exhibits from around the world.
+Organized by Henry Cole and Prince Albert, the exhibition was the first in a series of world fairs organized in the nineteenth century that showcased industrial and cultural exhibits from around the world.
 The exhibition collection formed the basis of the Indian textile collection of present-day Victoria and Albert Museum, London.

 A long, embroidered sash worn around the waist that was an essential part of Mughal male attire.
 It was decorated with floral and foliate motifs and made from cotton, silk, or wool.
 It also served a functional use, allowing the wearer to tuck a dagger or a sword inside it.

 A ethnic community from the north-west region of Rajasthan, which was historically known as Rajputana.
 Rajputs regard themselves as descendants of the warrior caste.
 The community attained political importance from the seventh century onwards, with small kingdoms being established across north-western India.
 They remained independent during the rule of the Mughals, from the sixteenth to early eighteenth century, and became their close allies while simultaneously being embroiled in territorial and political contestations with them.
-The decline of the Mughal empire after Aurangzeb’s rule gave impetus to Rajput kingdoms to grow independently, in the absence of a centralised provincial rule.
+The decline of the Mughal empire after Aurangzeb’s rule gave impetus to Rajput kingdoms to grow independently, in the absence of a centralized provincial rule.

 To learn more about Textiles from the Indian Subcontinent, sign up for MAP’s free online course.